Skip Global navigation and goto content

 • Provide a plan of the tanning facility.
 The plan should show barrier walls or other devices that will shield the view of waiting customers and passers-by from UV light.
 The plan should also include the location of restrooms.
 The plan does not have to be an architect or engineer drawing.

-• The Health Department inspection and approval of the facility before the license is granted.
+• DOH-Charlotte inspection and approval of the facility before the license is granted.

 FAQ's about Spray-On Tanning

-The Florida Department of Health works with tanning facilities that provide services using tanning devices that emit electromagnetic radiation of wavelengths between 200 and 400 nanometers.
+The Florida Department of Health (DOH) works with tanning facilities that provide services using tanning devices that emit electromagnetic radiation of wavelengths between 200 and 400 nanometers.
 There are many devices that are ultraviolet free, which are used to create the appearance of the perfect tan.
-Currently the Department does not work with these types of products or devices.
+Currently the DOH does not work with these types of products or devices.
 The most asked about products are airbrush tanning and spray-on tanning.
 These products use dihydroxyacetone (DHA), which interacts with the skin to produce a bronze color.
 The Federal Food and Drug Administration (FDA) regulates and approves the chemicals used in alternative tanning methods.
-For further information can be found on the FDA website.